SamVanheer/HalfLifeAssetManager/docs/manual/HalfLifeAssetManagerManual.md

 ### 8.1.10 Enable Audio Playback

 Whether to enable audio playback.
 When disabled no attempt is made to access the computer's audio devices.

-### 8.1.11 Enable Vertical Sync

-Also known as VSync.

-Whether to enable vertical sync on the 3D window.
-Enabling vertical sync clamps the framerate to the display's refresh rate.

-Disabling it allows for higher framerates but may cause screen tearing.

 ## 8.2 Style